Last updated on July 26th, 2023 at 2:58pm

 What Is a Compliance Standard?

-For the sake of this guide, we’ll use Oracle’s definition of compliance standard: “A collection of compliance requirements that perform a collection of checks following broadly accepted best practices to ensure that IT infrastructure, applications, business services, and processes are organized, configured, managed, and monitored correctly.”
+For the sake of this guide, we’ll use Oracle’s definition of a compliance standard: “A collection of compliance requirements that perform a collection of checks following broadly accepted best practices to ensure that IT infrastructure, applications, business services, and processes are organized, configured, managed, and monitored correctly.”

 Examples of common compliance standards include HIPAA, GDPR, ISO 27001, CSA Revision 1.4 on AWS, and others.